isygo-dev/01-wams-stack/README.md

 ## Backend

-### isygo-it services stack
+### WAMS stack

-- clone the isygo-it project from https://github.com/isygo-dev/01-wams-stack.git
+- clone the WAMS stack project from https://github.com/your-org/01-wams-stack.git
 - Open the project with Intellij IDEA (open as maven project)
 - Copy the settings.xml file from the root directory to the Maven .m2 directory
 - Run: `mvn clean install` in the terminal or use the Intellij Maven GUI